Skip to Main Content

 Megan Lyons, LCSW, M.S.
 CCC-SLP is a part time Clinical Instructor in the Harris-Provence Child Development Unit.
 Her clinical expertise includes working with young children and families who are dealing with the effects of trauma and disrupted attachment as well as extensive clinical practice supporting caregivers in their capacity to understand their child’s early development.
 She has also supervised and mentored many future clinicians in the field of social work.
 Ms. Lyons is also a Speech-Language Pathologist in the Toddler Developmental Disabilities Clinic.
 She provides speech-language evaluations for several studies involving children with autism spectrum disorders and their families.
 Likewise, she conducts comprehensive clinical evaluations for infants and young children suspected of having autism.
 She has published on topics including prosodic development in childhood, supporting mainstream educational success for children with autism and on assessing communication.

-• Assistant Professor of Clinical Child Psychology in the Child Study Center
+• Assistant Professor of Child Psychology in the Child Study Center

 Chelsea is an Assistant Professor of Clinical Child Psychology at the Yale Child Study Center.
-She received her doctoral degree in Clinical Psychology, Child and Adolescent Track, at the University of Hartford in 2019.
+She received her doctoral degree in Clinical Psychology, Child and Adolescent Track, at the University of Hartford.
 Chelsea completed her Predoctoral Internship at the Institute of Living/Hartford Hospital, with a focus on children and adolescents, and her Postdoctoral Fellowship at the Yale Child Study Center.
-She received her B.A. in History and Psychology from Fordham University in 2009, and her Ed.M in Human Development and Psychology in 2010 from Harvard University.
+She received her B.A. in History and Psychology from Fordham University, and her Ed.M in Human Development and Psychology from Harvard University.
 Her clinical interests are in the assessment of ASD; her research interests are focused on earlier and more accurate diagnosis of ASD.

 • Assistant Professor